 This beneficial tea not only tastes great, but is good for helping fight off colds and the flu.
 So it’s especially nice to have on hand in the winter months!

 You can make it using either fresh or dried leaves and flowers, resulting in a soothing, mild minty drink to sip and enjoy.

 Below I will tell you all about bee balm tea, and show you exactly how to make it using monarda from your garden.

-I really love the flavor of bee balm tea.
-If you’ve never tasted it, bee balm tea has a slightly minty flavor.
-Bee balm is in the mint family, but the flavor is milder than other mints.
+I really love the taste of bee balm tea.
+If you’ve never tried it, it has a slightly minty flavor.
+That makes sense since monarda is in the mint family, but the flavor is milder than other varieties.

 How To Make Bee Balm Tea